superfliege/azure-docs.de-de/articles/azure-stack/azure-stack-update-1804.md

 Im Folgenden werden bekannte Probleme nach der Installation zum Build **20180513.1** vorgestellt.

 #### <a name="portal"></a>Portal
+- <!-- 1272111 - IS --> After you install or update to this version of Azure Stack, you might not be able to view Azure Stack scale units in the Admin portal.
+  Problemumgehung: Verwenden Sie PowerShell zum Anzeigen von Informationen zu Skalierungseinheiten.
+Weitere Informationen finden Sie in der [Hilfe](https://docs.microsoft.com/powershell/azure/azure-stack/overview?view=azurestackps-1.3.0) zum Azure Stack-Modul 1.3.0.

+- <!-- 2332636 - IS -->  When you use AD FS for your Azure Stack identity system and update to this version of Azure Stack, the default owner of the default provider subscription is reset to the built-in **CloudAdmin** user.
+  Problemumgehung: Um dieses Problem nach der Installation dieses Updates zu beheben, führen Sie Schritt 3 unter [Auslösen der Automatisierung zum Konfigurieren der Anspruchsanbieter-Vertrauensstellung in Azure Stack](azure-stack-integrate-identity.md#trigger-automation-to-configure-claims-provider-trust-in-azure-stack-1) aus, um den Besitzer des Abonnements für Standardanbieter zurückzusetzen.

+- <!-- TBD - IS ASDK --> Some administrative subscription types are not available.
+When you upgrade Azure Stack to this version, the two subscription types that were [introduced with version 1804](#new-features) are not visible in the console.
+This is expected.
+The unavailable subscription types are *Metering subscription*, and *Consumption subscription*.
+These subscription types are visible in new Azure Stack environments beginning with version 1804 but are not yet ready for use.
+You should continue to use the *Default Provider* subscription type.

 - <!-- TBD -  IS ASDK -->The ability [to open a new support request from the dropdown](azure-stack-manage-portals.md#quick-access-to-help-and-support) from within the administrator portal isn’t available.
 Instead, use the following link:
     - Für integrierte Azure Stack-Systeme muss https://aka.ms/newsupportrequest verwendet werden.